 - Oversized Vehicles

-All work being done in the roadway that is related to development must get a traffic control permit from City Development which can be found under our featured links.
+All work being done in the roadway that is related to development must get a traffic control permit from City Development.
+An online application for a traffic control permit from City Development can also be made through "Online Permit Applications" under the featured links on this page.

 Street Light Issues

-Street lights are installed, after City approval, and maintained by Xcel Energy (formerly the Public Service Co.) or United Power depending on the area of the City.
-Please call 720-977-6490 to request that the City investigate the need for a street light(s).
-To report street light outages, please call Xcel Energy directly at 1-800-895-4999.
+Street lights are installed after city approval, and maintained by Xcel Energy (formerly the Public Service Co.) or United Power depending on the area of the city.
+Please call 720-977-6490 to request that the city investigate the need for a street light(s).
+To report street light outages, please call Xcel Energy directly at 1-800-895-4999 or www.xcelenergy.com or United Power at 303-637-1350 or www.unitedpower.com.